 If you start having cold-like symptoms, you should get tested for the flu and COVID-19.
 This is especially true if you’re more likely to get really sick or die from these illnesses.

-You or your child might get very sick from flu or COVID-19 if you’re one of the following:
+You might get very sick from the flu or COVID-19 if you: